ChromiumOS-Guy/ChromiumOS-Guy/README.md

 ---
 ### ☕ Buy Me A Coffie:
-You can help support my opensource projects by buying me a coffie [here](https://buymeacoffee.com/chromiumos.guy).
+You can help support my opensource projects by buying me a coffee [here](https://buymeacoffee.com/chromiumos.guy).

 ---